 Tel +353 1 888 6443 / 6161 / 6891

-Unwanted dogs should be brought to the attention of our Dog Wardens' Section at (01) 4149000 or our Dog Pound where they will be accepted free of charge on production of a valid Dog Licence.
+Unwanted dogs should be brought to the attention of our Dog Wardens' Section at (01) 4149213 or taken to the Dog Pound in Castleknock where they will be accepted free of charge on production of a valid Dog Licence.

 Dogs which are suitable for rehoming are available at a small charge from the Dog Pound.
 For more information please contact: (01) 8383236

 Stray dogs may be seized by the Council’s Dog Wardens.
 They will be brought to the Dog Pound where they will be kept for five days in order for their owners to reclaim them.
 A “stray dog” is a dog which is in a public place and not accompanied by the owner or some other responsible person.

 Ashton Dog Pound,